-Development of labor institutions and markets, public regulation of unions, economics of collective bargaining.
-Theories of wages, employment and labor income.
-Students will be expected to complete homework, exams, a paper proposal, peer edits, a paper presentation, and an original final research paper related to labor economics.
+Analysis of labor markets, utilizing economic theory and empirical techniques with applications to public policy.
+Topics include: investment in human capital; employee compensation issues; compensating wages; discrimination; unions; and institutions.
+Students will be expected to complete homework, one midterm, a paper proposal, peer edits, a paper presentation and an original final research paper related to labor markets.